Billionaire Profile

 Founded AME Cloud Ventures

-Founded AME Cloud Ventures, a venture capital firm that invests in tech startups
+Founded a venture capital firm to invest in data-driven startups.

 Philanthropy & Social Impact